“The Rise of ChatGPT 4.0: Is the Future of Work in Jeopardy?”

 Does ChatGPT know how to translate images?

 Yesterday I spent a couple of hours playing with ChatGPT.
 I know, we have some other recent posts about it.
 It’s so amazing that I couldn’t resist writing another.
 Apologies for that.
 The goal of this post is to determine if I can effectively use ChatGPT as a programmer/mathematician assistant.
 OK.
-It was not my original […]
+It was not my […]

 A ChatGPT rap battle

 The AI chatbot revolution is here.
 Last week, OpenAI released ChatGPT, a freely accessible language model fine-tuned for human conversations.
 The new model is based on InstructGPT, trained especially for following user instructions and with human feedback in the training loop.
-ChatGPT remembers the previous discussion, admits its mistakes and can even ask for clarification on […]
+ChatGPT remembers the previous discussion, admits its mistakes and can even ask for clarification […]